Lassen Volcanic National Park: History

 In 1974, the National Park Service took the advice of the USGS and closed the visitor center and accommodations at Manzanita Lake.
 The Survey stated that these buildings would be in the way of a rockslide from Chaos Crags if an earthquake or eruption occurred in the area.
 An aging seismograph station remains.
 However, a campground, store, and museum dedicated to Benjamin F. Loomis stands near Manzanita Lake, welcoming visitors who enter the park from the northwest entrance.

 After the Mount St. Helens eruption, the USGS intensified its monitoring of active and potentially active volcanoes in the Cascade Range.
 Monitoring of the Lassen area includes periodic measurements of ground deformation and volcanic-gas emissions and continuous transmission of data from a local network of nine seismometers to USGS offices in Menlo Park, California.
 Should indications of a significant increase in volcanic activity be detected, the USGS will immediately deploy scientists and specially designed portable monitoring instruments to evaluate the threat.
 In addition, the National Park Service (NPS) has developed an emergency response plan that would be activated to protect the public in the event of an impending eruption.

-The Lassen Chalet, a large lodge with concession facilities, was located near the southwest entrance, but was demolished in 2005.
-A new full-service visitor center in the same location opened to the public in 2008.
-The Lassen Ski Area was located near the lodge; it ceased operation in 1992 and all infrastructure has been removed.
+A downhill skiing site operating in the area was closed in 1992.
+The last remaining part was the Lassen Chalet, located near the southwest entrance, which was finally demolished in 2005.
+The new Kohm Yah-mah-nee Visitor Center opened to the public at the same location in 2008.
+It was so named after the Mountain Maidu name for Lassen Peak.

 In 2021, the Dixie Fire burned large portions of the National Park, becoming the largest wildfire in park history.
-On August 5th, 2021, the fire entered Lassen Volcanic National Park near Juniper Lake and the entire park was closed for safety.
+On August 5, 2021, the fire entered Lassen Volcanic National Park near Juniper Lake and the entire park was closed for safety.
 The town of Mineral, including park headquarters, was forced to evacuate.
 Structure loss occurred at the Drakesbad Guest Ranch and at cabins near Juniper Lake.
 The Dixie Fire's advance northward was slowed by the 2012 Reading Fire footprint, but the Dixie Fire ultimately burned 73,240 acres within the park—approximately 69% of the park's total area.
 12,845 acres, or 18% of that area, burned at a severity that left the landscape unchanged.
 34,450 acres, or 49% of the burned area in the park, burned at a low-to-moderate severity.
 The remaining 23,493 acres, or 33% of the area burned by the Dixie Fire in Lassen Volcanic National Park, burned at a high severity.

+Visitation

-The NPS tracks Lassen visitors by counting vehicles entering the park via in-road inductive loops at all vehicle entrances.
+The NPS tracks visitors to Lassen by using in-road inductive loops at all vehicle entrances which count passing vehicles.
 Buses and other non-reportable vehicles are subtracted from the vehicle count, which is then multiplied by three, an estimate of the number of visitors per vehicle.